andrewevag/ggec/README.md

 - grep -rnw TODO to find todo in code.
 - Types in TypedExpression Objects need to be explicitely deeply destroyed.
 - Memory Cleaning
+- Return ret void in void functions!! in LLVM to exit the last block

 # Codegen Invariants